PictoricPuppy/Capstone_Starbucks/Capstone_Starbucks_Post.md

 - **Decision Tree**: A tree-like structure where decisions are made based on feature values.
 - **KNN (K-Nearest Neighbors)**: A model that classifies data based on the majority vote of its nearest neighbors.

+We applied model refinement methodologies such as hyperparameter tuning and class weighting to improve model performance.
+Specifically, techniques like cross-validation and adjusting class weights were utilized to address the class imbalance, where more customers did not complete offers than those who did.
+This helped mitigate the tendency of models to favor non-completion prediction

 **Problem Identification and Solution**
 One challenge was the imbalance in the dataset—more customers were not completing offers than those who did.
 This caused the models to lean towards predicting non-completion.
 Addressing this imbalance by adjusting the model parameters and using techniques like oversampling could potentially improve performance.